 Given that it’s such a hard-wearing fabric, denim is a top pick for bags too – try American Apparel’s gym bags or A.P.C’s sleek backpacks for an inexpensive and investment option, respectively.

 Several brands have also been experimenting with denim across shoes and trainers, giving them a more textured appearance that will, again, age beautifully over time.
-Toms classic espadrilles have appeared in denim this season, while the industry’s trainer silhouette of the moment, the adidas Stan Smith, has also been reproduced in the rugged material for SS15.
+Toms classic espadrilles have appeared in denim this season, while the industry’s trainer silhouette of the moment, the Adidas Stan Smith, has also been reproduced in the rugged material.

 Meanwhile, brands from Vans to Gucci have reinvented signature styles with indigo denim panels, which create an unexpectedly striking effect when worn with non-denim outfits (think chinos with a blazer and Oxford shirt).
 Just be sure to always use sparingly, as large denim patches can look more country and western, than unconventionally stylish.